D2-mods/Better-IWD-Pregen/README.md

 --

 **Additional info (spell tweaks):**
-- Opcode 12 (damage) required on the SPL for the damage tweaks. (poison, disease, etc. are not patched)
+- The damage tweaks ignore poison, disease, and other hardcoded damage effects.
-- The damage ones ignore spells that target the caster with no projectile (ex. self-damage from berserker Enrage)
+- The damage tweaks ignore spells that target the caster with no projectile (ex. self-damage from berserker Enrage)
-- The damage ones ignore most subspells. (note: installer will always check SPLs with long range or an offensive "secondary type")
+- The damage tweaks ignore most subspells. (note: installer will always check SPLs with long range or an offensive "secondary type")
 - "No mage school restrictions" is both a tweak and a workaround for a serious issue with sorcerer kits (spell schools missing from selection screen).
 More info in this post at G3 forums: https://www.gibberlings3.net/forums/topic/36181-spell-selection-issue-sorcererscharacter-creation/#comment-318196
 - "No mage school restrictions" will also make all arcane scrolls usable by any specialist. (note: Making the spell appear in the selection screen also makes the "Write Magic" button appear, even if scroll is unusable).
 - Hit stun note: Does not remove any stun effects already on the spell, so longer durations will still be there.